raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

     '((())(())' => true
 ```

-Our recognizer is very compact, yet it recognizes an infinite number of strings.
-And in theory, at least, it recognizes strings that are infinitely long.
-And since the recognizer has a fixed and finite size, our "parentheses" language is a regular language.
+Our recognizer is very compact, yet it recognizes an infinite number of finite strings, including those that are improbably long.
+And since the recognizer has a fixed and finite size, it follows that our "parentheses" language is a regular language.

+Of course, "parentheses" is not a particularly useful language

 Now that we have some examples of regular languages.
 We see that they can be recognized with finite state automata, and we also see that it is possible for regular languages to have an infinite number of strings, some of which are infinitely long.
 This does not, in principle, bar us from creating finite state machines to recognize them.